ega-forever/otus_go/README.md

-## Product simple CRUD backend
+## Event notification services

 ### Description
-The backend app for running simple product CRUD GRPC app.
+The backend services for scanning and reminding about upcoming events

-### Endpoints

-All endpoints are available as proto files in proto folder.

 ### Env variables